-Step 4 (optional) The travel document manufacturer combines the IC with hardware for the contact based/contactless interface in the travel document unless the travel document consists of the card only.
+Step 4 (optional) The travel document manufacturer combines the IC with hardware for the contactless/contact interface in the travel document unless the travel document consists of the card only.

-Note 2: The inlay production including the application of the antenna is NOT part of the TOE and takes part after the delivery.
+Note 3: The inlay production including the application of the antenna is NOT part of the TOE and takes part after the delivery.

-Step 5 The travel document manufacturer (i) adds the IC Embedded Software or part of it in the non-volatile programmable memories (EEPROM) if necessary, (ii) creates the ePassport application (creation of MF and ICAO.DF), and (iii) equips travel document's chips with pre-personalization Data.
+Step 5 The travel document manufacturer (i) adds the IC Embedded Software or part of it in the non-volatile programmable memories if necessary, (ii) creates the ePassport application (creation of MF and ICAO.DF), and (iii) equips travel document's chips with pre-personalization Data.

-Note 3: The role of the Manufacturer performing initialization and pre-personalization in the Card Issuing phase is taken over by SmarTrac, Thailand (see [SC_Smartrac]), HID Global, Galway (see [SC_HID]), Trüb AG, Switzerland (see [SC_Trueb]), and Samsung Electronics (see [SSU_ST-S3]).
+Note 4: The role of the Manufacturer performing initialization and prepersonalization in the Card Issuing phase is taken over by MASKTECH INTERNA-TIONAL GMBH, SMARTRAC TECHNOLOGY Ltd., Thailand (see [SC_Smartrac]), HID Global Ireland Teoranta (see [SC_HID]), HID Global Malaysia (see [SC_HID_MY]), Gemalto AG, Switzerland (former Trueb AG, see [SC_Gemalto]) and Infineon Technologies AG (see [IFX_ST-SLE78]).